 Mode Freq.
-Minimum Observation Time (min) Maximum Distance (km) Approximate Accuracy Fixed Single Dual 15 5 15 50 5mm + 1ppm 5mm + 1ppm Float Single See Note 2 See Note 3 10mm + 2ppm Iono-free Dual See Note 2 See Note 3 10mm + 0.5ppm Auto Single Dual Chooses between Fixed and Float depending on baseline distance.
-Chooses between Fixed and lono-free depending on baseline distance.
+Minimum Observation Time (min) Maximum Distance (km) Approximate Accuracy Fixed Single Dual 15 5 15 50 5mm + 1ppm 5mm + 1ppm Float Single See Note 2 See Note 3 10mm + 2ppm lono-free Dual See Note 2 See Note 3 10mm + 0.5ppm Auto Single Dual on baseline d Chooses betw

-- 1. Observation times should be increased for longer baselines.
+- I. Observation times should be increased for longer baselines.
 For single frequency, a good rule of thumb is 10 min + 1 min / km.
 For dual frequency, these times can be halved.
-Observation times should also be increased during poor satellite geometries that is, high PDOP. - No minimum time is given, but accuracy improves with observed time.
+Observation times should also be increased during poor satellite geometries that is, high PDOP. - 2.
+No minimum time is given, but accuracy improves with observed time.
 A few minutes of observation will only achieve sub-metre accuracies under very good operating conditions. - 3.
 For dual frequency receivers, use fixed or float solutions for baselines less than 50 km, and iono-free solutions for more than 50 km. - 4.
 Accuracies are given for average occupation time.
 Accuracies will increase for longer times, and degrade with poor geometry or bad measurement quality. - 5.
 Use precise ephemeris for baselines longer than 150 km.
-See Section 3.3.9, on Page 129 for information.
+See Section 3.3.9, on Page 125 for information.